joshcanhelp/cocktail-manager/README.md

 - Underscore.js
 - Async.js

 **Note:** There is no admin control currently so putting this live could result in a lot of automated spam being generated.
+It's also still very much in development so don't use this in the wild quite yet as the DB schema is likely to change a bit.

 ## Concept